wangpin34/fs-h5/README.md

 * fs.readFile(path, callback)

-	Read file content
+	Read file content.
+Second argument of callback should be file content.

 * fs.rmdir(path, option, callback)

 	Remove dir

 	If given path has sub-dir or files, option recursive should be true.
-Or it will throw error.
+Or it  throws error.

 * fs.rmFile(path, callback)